Articles by City & Category

 Toronto is one of North America's biggest cities and one of Canada's primary tourist destinations.
-With tourist attractions like the CN Tower, the Royal Ontario Museum, and Ripley's Aquarium of Canada, there are numerous ways to spend a weekend or more in Ontario's most populous city.
+With tourist attractions like the CN Tower, the Royal Ontario Museum, and Casa Loma, there are numerous ways to spend a weekend or more in Ontario's most populous city.

 For visitors hailing from large cities like New York and Chicago, navigating Toronto's public transportation system will feel like second nature.
 Still, even travelers from more rural areas will appreciate how easy it is to use the various transportation methods in Toronto.

 Continue reading to learn how to get around Toronto easily using the various transportation methods available, including public transportation, ride-sharing, and taxi services.
 In addition, you can learn how to save on Toronto's top tourist attractions with CityPASS® tickets.

 Getting Around With Toronto's Many Forms of Transportation

 Whether you're planning a trip to Toronto in the fall to catch the changing leaves or in the springtime to enjoy the warm weather, learning how to get around the city will let you have all the experiences you want without a vehicle.

 Consider the following methods of Toronto transportation.

 Union Station is more than just a way of getting around the city; the national historic site and Canada's largest transit hub is a tourist destination in its own right.

 With numerous dining and shopping options and the ability to people-watch the more than 300,000 travelers per day who visit the station, you can easily spend a few hours taking in the sights and sounds of the property.

 Visitors to Toronto should strongly consider using the city’s comprehensive public transportation system run by the Toronto Transit Commission (TTC).
 The transit agency's website allows riders to easily plan their routes by entering their starting point and destination.